bitcoin-computer/bitcoin-computer-lib/README.md

 You can run an application on mainnet using your own [Bitcoin Computer Node](https://www.npmjs.com/package/bitcoin-computer-node).
 The Bitcoin Computer charges either the dust limit or the sum of
 * 0.1% of the amount being sent,
 * a fixed-low-fee (as defined below) per smart object creation and update.
-This fee applies to nested objects, so if you update a smart object an one of it's sub-objects you have to pay two fixed-low-fee's.
-The fee does not apply to objects that can be garbage collected.
+This fee applies to nested objects, so if you update a smart object an one of its sub-objects, you need pay two fixed-low-fees.
+The fee does not apply to objects that can be garbage-collected.

 The fixed-low-fee is calibrated to be around one USD cent on average.
 It depends on the chain.
-Specifically
+Specifically,
 * on LTC the fixed-low-fee is 8000 satoshi
 * on BCH the fixed-low-fee is 2700 satoshi
 * on DOGE the fixed-low-fee is 7000000 satoshi
 * on BTC the fixed-low-fee is 22 satoshi

 This percentage is baked into every version of the Bitcoin Computer.
 All fees are automatically computed and collected by the Bitcoin Computer software.
-No action is required from the developer in order to pay the fees.
+No action is required from the developers in order to pay the fees.

 ## License

 [Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/)

-You are free to: Share, copy, and redistribute the material in any medium or format for any purpose, even commercially under the following terms:
+You are free to: share, copy, and redistribute the material in any medium or format for any purpose, even commercially, under the following terms:

-* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes are made.
+You may do so in any reasonable manner but not in any way that suggests the licensor endorses you or your use.
-* NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
+* No Derivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

 This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-nd/3.0/legalcode).